fanrenju227/CPPBASE/README.md

-// welcome to cpp world!
+welcome to cpp world!
-// cpp is interesting!
+cpp is interesting!
-// plentiful cpp knowledge here for rookies!
-// let's go!
-// hope you enjoy this learning journey with me!
+lentiful cpp knowledge here for rookies! let's go! hope you enjoy this learning journey with me!